IrisChase/IVD/README.md

     }

-What happens in the above is that the expression in `element1.width` is solved for `otherElement.height`, and the result is backpropogated to `otherElement.height` (Which may also be defined as an expression with a weak value, it can be turtles all the way down).
+What happens in the above is that the expression in `element1.width` is solved for `otherElement.height`, and the result is backpropogated to `otherElement.height` (Which may be defined as a variable or an expression with a weak value, it can be turtles all the way down).
 Once that is updated, the expression in `element1.width` is reevaluated.

 It's important to think of this as more of a suggestion than an absolute order. `otherElement.height` might have a min/max constraint which rounds off the value being propogated, and then THAT value is what is observed when `element1.width` is reevaluated.
 Nothing is ever left in an inconsistent state.